 Every believer in Christ—as one example, the woman at the well—has a story, or testimony, to tell about the living Lord Christ.
 So it is, that every believer in Christ is a witness to his resurrection.
 All believers in Christ are witnesses to his resurrection because they perceive him alive and well, living in their own heart.
 Therefore, because believers are his witnesses, Christ wants to prepare them in all ways to live well, to grow well, and to tell others about him—well!
 This preparation includes opening Scripture to their understanding, so that by its pure milk (1 Peter 2:2) and solid food (Hebrews 5:14) all believers may grow in maturity and become full partakers within the body of Christ, which is made up of other believers.
 The Holy Spirit alone can make this growth happen, and he alone is the one who opens Scripture in a living, personal way inside each believer’s heart and mind.
 Scripture becomes the food that feeds a Christian’s growth (Deuteronomy 8:3; Luke 4:4).

 Additionally, God desires fellowship with people (1 Corinthians 1:9; 2 Corinthians 13:13; 2 Peter 1:4; 1 John 1:3).
 When God created humankind in his own image, he did so for the purpose of having fellowship with them.
-The whole point of the cross of Christ is the restoration of fellowship, or communal friendship, between God and man.
+A major purpose of the cross of Christ is the restoration of fellowship, or communal friendship, between God and man.

 Here are some biblical examples to illustrate friendship between God and humans.